 SUBSCRIPTION BUSINESSES ARE POISED TO CAPITALIZE ON DIGITAL DISRUPTION BY USING FIRST-PARTY DATA

 Whether it’s an actual subscription business model or just the subscription mentality, this is the ultimate reflection of part of McQuivey’s disruptors thesis: “Instead of focusing on how to sell the product we create…obsess about aligning the total experience of our product with the customer’s desires, giving them what they want, when and where they want it.”
-Subscription services interact directly with consumers and are in control of the entire customer experience.
+Subscription services interact directly with consumers and are therefore, in control of the entire customer experience.

 As the authors of the HBR article How Subscriptions are Creating Winners and Losers in Retail argue, it’s about relationships: